Organizing plastic containers – 10 ways to keep your containers in check

 Risers work well as an alternative to permanent fixtures.
 Stack containers underneath and then stack the corresponding lids on the top.

-7. Store and organize Tupperware lids separately
+7. Store and organize lids separately

-There are some exceptions to this rule, but for the most part, don’t store Tupperware containers with the lids on.
+There are some exceptions to this rule, but for the most part, don’t store containers with the lids on.
 It may seem counter-intuitive, but you waste so much space by doing this.
-Keeping lids separate makes for a more manageable Tupperware organization system overall.
-Inner drawers are ideal, but if that’s not an option, keep them neat by stacking vertically in a plate rack or utilizing drawer dividers or cleverly positioned tension rods.
+Keeping lids separate makes for a more manageable container organization system overall.
+Inner drawers are ideal, but if that’s not an option, keep them neat by stacking them vertically in a plate rack or utilizing drawer dividers or cleverly positioned tension rods.

 For a more modular system, use plastic storage bins that fit inside your cabinet or drawer.
 If space allows separate lids by size, then use bins that correlate, larger bins for your biggest lids and so on.
 This system works well for containers, too.

-8. Stack Tupperware by shape and size
+8. Stack containers by shape and size

 Whether you’ve opted for a drawer or a cabinet, or are organizing a pantry, a well-thought-out stacking method will save space and ensure ready access to containers.
 Start by nesting together ones designed stack on top of each other, then consider implementing this top tip from home organizer Kathryn Lord of More to Organising: